 But the best intervention I can offer is to be neither the Word Police (simplistic) nor the Thought Police (fascistic), but what I’ve come to think of as the Thoughtfulness Police.
 I intervene when they’re being assholes to each other, but now I see my job as not shutting down their fight, but unpacking it, refereeing it and trying to discover what’s fuelling it.
 To try to divine what insights each might gain about themselves and the other.
 If I stopped at the words they used, none of that happens.

 When Frida tells Ava, “That’s fucking awesome!”
 I know she’s encouraging her sister, not shutting her down or humiliating her.
 In that context, “fucking” is not a bad word, it’s an awesome word.
-And because I want my kids to have the biggest fucking word-crayon box available, I let them swear till they’re cornflower in the face.
+And because I want my kids to have the biggest fucking vocabulary available, I let them swear till they’re exhausted.

-The most common concern I hear from other parents with whom I’ve discussed this is that their kids are going to be, well, potty-mouthed 5-year-olds, that they’re going to swear in inappropriate situations, embarrass their parents, and make other people uncomfortable.
+The most common concern I hear from other parents with whom I’ve discussed this is that their kids are going to swear in inappropriate situations, embarrass their parents, and make other people uncomfortable.
 My standard response to this is “you have nothing to worry about, as long as your kids aren’t stupid.”
 Telling a stupid kid he can swear whenever he wants is like giving a monkey a loaded gun.
 That thing’s going to go off at some point, and someone’s going to get hurt.

 All joking aside, this was something I was concerned about, and something I took great pains to explain to my kids.
 This rule only extends to the front door of my house.
 Once you go out that door, you have to choose your words carefully.
 I was relieved to find that my excess of caution was met with accusations of condescension.
 “Dad, do you think we’re stupid?
 Of course, we’re not going to swear at school or at grandma’s house.”
 Kids are already keenly aware of subtle changes in context and how that relates to speech.
 They know that home is different from school is different from Starbucks is different from their friend’s house.
 And that their sweary friend’s house is different from their nonsweary friend’s house.